Shreyasramakrishna90/CS-6381-01-Final-Project/README.md

 # Smart City Data Streaming and Analytics

+***CS 6381: Distributed Systems | Spring 2018 | Vanderbilt University***

-This project aims to provide an architecture to stream and analyse the data collected in smart city.
-Through this project we demonstrate some important concepts of data collection, streaming, data management and analytics.
-The overall aim of this work is to provide a reliable and robust infrastructure to build a smart community.
+This project aims to provide an architecture for management and real-time analysis of sensor data collected from homes in a smart city.
+We demonstrate these key concepts of data collection, streaming, data management and analytics, with an overall goal to provide a reliable, secure and robust infrastructure for building a 'smart' community.

 ***Building Blocks***